-The currency market /FOREX/ works 24 hours a day, 5 days a week.
-We don’t expect you to constantly monitor price movements.
+The financial markets work 24 hours a day, 5 days a week.
+It is not necessary for you to constantly monitor price movements in order to trade.
 You can make deals even without being in front of your computer.
 How?
 By using Pending Orders.
 You just need to decide whether you want to BUY or SELL, and at what price.
-The platform will automatically place the order when the desired price is reached.
+The platform will automatically place the order when the desired price is struck.

 You can close your open positions by using Associated Pending Orders.
 By clicking on an open position, you will view the Open Positions window.
 A Pending Order will appear.
 Just type your exit price and click Confirm.

 Pending Orders that will close your position on profit are called Limits.
-The ones that prevent you from losing more money and close your position on a certain loss are called Stops.
-If you want to place both a Stop and a Limit for an existing position, then you should use an OCO Order /“one cancels the other”/.
+The ones that prevent you from losing more money are called Stops: they close your position on a certain loss to prevent a further one.
+If you want to place both a Stop and a Limit for an existing position, you should use an OCO Order /“one cancels the other”/.

 What are Pending Orders used for?